MonashNovaRover/nova/src/ros/nova-gui/docs/generic_store.md

 A generic store is intended for use in situations where:

 - you want access to a state from anywhere within the gui.
-- you only need "set" functionality (completely overriding the stored value every update)
+- you only need "set" functionality (update the state to a new value)

 For those familiar with `useState`, a generic store is meant to emulate that behaviour but with global, persistence and tab-sync properties.